UA-CS491-591/Syllabus/README.md

 )

 Itunes Connect handles deployment and app store analytics/management.

+##Art and Design

+A primer on art and design in apps and in general can be found in the [Artsy Fartsy](https://github.com/UA-CS491-591/ArtsyFartsy) repository.

 ##Resources
 Below are a list of blogs and tutorials that you may find helpful in learning objective-c